Print This Bible Study

 . . .
 Set your hearts on all the words that I testify among you today, which you shall command your children to be careful to observe-all the words of this law.

-For it is not a futile thing for you, because it is your life, and by this word you shall prolong your days in the land which you cross over the Jordan to possess.
+For it is not a futile thing for you, because it is your life, and by this word you shall prolong your days in the land that you cross over the Jordan to possess

 And, with the leadership falling to Joshua, this is where the five books of Moses close, with the Israelites ready to cross the Jordan and enter the land under Joshua.